Twonki/Chesskell/CONTRIBUTING.md

 ## Contribution
 ### Branching Policy
-We are using a shrunk form of the common [Git Flow](https://www.git-tower.com/learn/git/ebook/en/desktop-gui/advanced-topics/git-flow).
+This Repo uses a shrunk form of the common [Git Flow](https://www.git-tower.com/learn/git/ebook/en/desktop-gui/advanced-topics/git-flow).

 The central repo holds two main branches with an infinite lifetime: **master** and **dev**.

 * The **master** branch is the branch where the source code always reflects a production-ready state.
 * The **dev**elop branch is the branch where the source code always reflects a state with the latest delivered development changes for the next release.
 Feature branches are used to develop new features for the upcoming release.

 They are derived from the issue board.
 Every feature-branch is always created from the dev branch and will solely be remerged into dev.

 A feature-branch's lifetime should be as short as possible.